SirIle/sirile.github.io/_posts/2015-07-14-docker-multihost-networking-using-overlay-driver-with-docker-machine-and-boot2docker.markdown

 This article expects that the Docker experimental command line version has been installed locally.

-**Note!** At the time of writing this (14th July 2015) VirtualBox 5.0 doesn't play along with the current docker-machine version (0.3.0).
-If you have upgraded to VirtualBox 5.0, you need to downgrade to 4.3.28, which (on Mac with brew) can be done with
+**Note!** At the time of writing this (15th July 2015) VirtualBox 5.0 doesn't play along with the current docker-machine version (0.3.0).
+If you have upgraded to VirtualBox 5.0, you need to downgrade to 4.3.30, which (on Mac with brew using the [caskroom/versions tap](https://github.com/caskroom/homebrew-cask/blob/master/USAGE.md#additional-taps-optional)) can be done with

 {% highlight bash %}
+brew tap caskroom/versions
-brew cask uninstall virtualbox brew cask install virtualbox4328100309
+brew cask uninstall virtualbox brew cask install virtualbox4330101610
 {% endhighlight %}

 ## Infrastructure node